 does not modify the

-1/50ths of a second.
-To measure that time for a demo or game enable option
+specified in 1/50ths of a second.
+To measure that time for a demo or game

-time in 1/50 seconds that WHDLoad will wait after writing anything physically
+in 1/50 seconds that WHDLoad will wait after writing anything physically to

-because filesystems will not usually write data immedately to disk.
-It takes
+filesystems will usually not write data immedately to disk.
+It takes some time

-some time (1..3 sec) until all structures of the filesystem have been
+(1..3 seconds) until all structures of the filesystem have been successfully

-successfully updated.
-The default value for WriteDelay is 150 which lets
+updated.
+The default value for WriteDelay is 150 which lets WHDLoad wait 3